hautonjt/django-dillfield/README.rst

 The implementation is taken and adopted from `Django snippet #1694`_ by Taavi Taijala, which is in turn based on `Django snippet #513`_  by Oliver Beattie.

+This is a lazy fork of gintas/django-picklefield that replaces all usage of built-in Python pickle with dill.
+Use at your own risk.

 django-picklefield is available under the MIT license.